AAZV bestows individuals grants and awards through two separate programs, either The Wild Animal Health Fund or within the AAZV Annual Conference.

 Each year at Annual Conference recipients are recognized for outstanding achievements within the association and/or within the field of animal medicine.
 We recognized the following individuals.

-- Kathryn Gamble, for her commitment and leadership as Chair of the Research Committee
+- June Olds, for serving as Chair of the Development Committee

-- Deena Brenner, for her leadership and oversight as Chair of the Scientific Program Committee
+- Susie Bartlett, for serving as Chair of the Scientific Program Committee

 Resources for other zoo and wildlife veterinarian awards